hjaintech/interview-prep/README.md

      Answer To be added
 24. ### Does react component only update on state change or also on prop change ?
      Answer To be added
-25. ### How to start a new Angular project from cli ?
+25. ### How to start a new Angular project from cli ?<br>

-     Answer To be added
+     Angular CLI is a tool that does all these things for you in some simple commands.
+Angular CLI uses webpack behind to do all this process.<br>
+     Step-1: Install angular cli npm install - g @angular/cli.<br>
+     Step-2: Create new project by this command. ng new myNewApp<br>
+     Step-3: Go to your project directory cd myNewApp.<br>
+     Step-4: Run server and see your application in action ng serve -o --poll=2000.<br>